novuhq/novu/docs/docs/guides/how-to-add-digest-to-email-notifications.md

 ### How does Digest Notification Work?

-Novu has a built-in digest engine that collects multiple trigger events, aggregates them into a single message and delivers it to the subscriber.
+Novu has a built-in digest engine that collects multiple trigger events, aggregates them into a single message, and delivers it to the subscriber.
 You can use the digest engine by adding a ‘digest node’ to your workflow in the workflow editor in the [Novu dashboard](https://web.novu.co/workflows).
 If you want to learn more about it, [this](https://docs.novu.co/platform/digest/) is a great place to start.

 Let’s see it in action now!